If you would prefer to listen to this article rather than read it, please click the Play button on the audio file.

 Or when they disappear.

-But please, don’t take my beliefs as the truth.
+But please, don’t take my beliefs at face value.
+Experiment for yourself.

 Sit down for 2 minutes and try to completely clear your mind.
 Think of nothing for 120 seconds.